mattdistefano/accessibility-training/readme.md

 2. Any clickable element should respond to keyboard events as well as mouse events, so it can be invoked via keyboard
 3. Any other mouse- or touch-based interaction (drag and drop, for example) should have a keyboard alternative

 In many cases, the first two requirements can be addressed via semantic markup.
 Does clicking the element in question trigger some sort of navigation?
 Use an `a` tag.
 Does it invoke an action on the same page?
 Use a `button` tag.
 Is the element a custom form control?
-Try using styled native form controls (see below for more info).
+Try using styled built-in form controls (see below for more info).
 Because these are all standard HTML elements, browsers will provide robust built-in keyboard support.

 ### Zoomability